virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/evaluation-and-fine-tunig/evaluation-and-finetuning.md

 - Big enough to draw conclusions about the performance of the model
 - Representative of the real-world scenario in which the model will be deployed
 - Representative of the training set (if not, for sure you won't get good performances)
+- It needs to avoid biases introduced by pre-processing transformations or outlier removal

 Luckily for us, [Andrew NG](https://it.wikipedia.org/wiki/Andrew_Ng) collected for us all a very exhaustive list of tips and trick to build a meaningful test set, and you can find them in the practical book:
 - [Machine Learning Yearning](https://www.deeplearning.ai/machine-learning-yearning/)